makermovement/WebResearcherJS/README.md

 - 1 : Make annotation near anchor
 - 2 : Save all annotations in current webpage as .txt to local drive
 - 3 : Load annotations from local drive
+- Right click on imported note to destroy it.